Dario Hunter: Youngstown politics

 Hunter ran for re-election to the Youngstown Board of Education in 2019.
-He was not re-elected, placing less than one percent (0.53%) behind the fourth elected candidate.
+He was not re-elected, earning 17.68% of the vote — less than one percent (0.53%) behind the fourth elected candidate.

 2020 presidential campaign

 Exploratory committee launch

 On January 21, 2019, Hunter officially announced the formation of an exploratory committee to prepare for a potential run in the 2020 Green Party presidential primaries.
 Hunter stated that America's divisions and inequalities demanded "a real national conversation about how to change the direction of this country."